By John Turney

 We have to give Shefty the benefit of the doubt, (he may be speaking only of the salary cap era).
 We do that because there are some examples of when teams gave up more for a defensive player, although not all were direct trades.

-In 1975 the Redskins gave two 1st rounders and a 2nd rounder for Dave Butz who signed with the Redskins (leaving the Cardinals) as a free agent in the mini-free agent era of the 1970s.
+In 1975 the Redskins gave two 1st rounders and a 2nd rounder as compensation for Dave Butz who signed with the Redskins (leaving the Cardinals) as a free agent in the mini-free agent era of the 1970s.

 In 1987 the Colts traded away the rights to holdout rookie Cornelius Bennett (a #1 draft choice) to Buffalo for Greg Bell and the Bills' first-round draft picks in 1988 and 1989 and their 2nd pick in 1989.